Bryanston (011) 463 8330 | Wilgeheuwel (011) 794 4566

 Suzanne feels passionate about the many areas of ongoing specialisation physiotherapy offers — from cardio-pulmonary and neuro-musculoskeletal to sports and education, calling attention to the many therapists who work hand-in-hand with neurologists, neuro-surgeons, orthopedists and other experts within the medical profession.

-Zukisa Mqikela Practice Manager
+Zukisa Mqikela

 Zukisa’s passion for physiotherapy stems from an active sporting career, specifically netball, whilst at school.
 “I have always wanted to be in the health care profession”, and when she learnt about physiotherapy, she found it fascinating and dynamic and has not looked back since.
 She graduated from the University of Cape Town and has been practicing for 9 years.